LaunchCodeEducation/data-analysis/src/chapters/cleaning-data/studio.rst

 Submitting Your Work
 --------------------

-When finished make sure to push your changes up to Github.
-Copy the link to your Github repository and paste it into the submission box in Canvas for Studio: Cleaning Data and click *Submit*.
+When finished make sure to push your changes up to GitHub.
+Copy the link to your GitHub repository and paste it into the submission box in Canvas for Studio: Cleaning Data and click *Submit*.